-- Members reviewed and approved the Annual Governance Statement for 2022/23 in February 2024. - Final progress report on National Park Management Plan 2018-23 to the Authority in April 2023 - Year end performance report, 2022/23 Performance and Business Plan and 2023/24 Corporate Risk Register reported to the Authority in May 2023. - Revised Risk Management Policy approved by the Authority in November 2023. - Decile 1 Progress Report of the Authority Plan reported to the Authority in November 2023. - Authority Plan 2023-28 Update and Year 2 Look Forward (2024/25 Decile 3 & 4) reported to the Authority in February 2024
+- Members reviewed and approved the Annual Governance Statement for 2023/24 in February 2025. - Final progress report on National Park Management Plan 2018-23 to the Authority in April 2023 - Year-end performance report, 2023/24 Performance and Business Plan and 2024/25 Corporate Risk Register reported to the Authority in May 2024. - Revised Risk Management Policy approved by the Authority in November 2023. - Decile 1 Progress Report of the Authority Plan reported to the Authority in November 2023, Decile 2 reported in May 2024.
+Decile 3 was reported to the November 2024 Authority, and Decile 4 will be reported in May 2025. - Authority Plan 2023-28 Update and Year 3 Look Forward (2025/26 Decile 5 & 6) reported to the Authority in March 2025.

-Sub Principle: G(3) Assurance and effective accountability
+Sub Principle: G (3) Assurance and effective accountability - We Will:

-We will: Proactively work with Internal and External Auditors to ensure the good governance of the Authority (7) through: Regular liaison meetings; Forward audit plans based on risk; Responding to all recommendations in a timely way.
-Ensure the Internal and External Auditors have direct and unrestricted access to Senior Officers and (8) Members.
-(9) Consider and respond to assurances sought and received on our performance including: External audit letter: .
-Internal audit reports; Feedback from those charged with governance including Chief Finance Officer, Monitoring Officer, Chief Executive and Chair of the Authority; Local Government & Social Care Ombudsman; Planning appeals and inspector reports; Complaints and Freedom of Information/ Environmental Information Regulations enguires; Investors in People assessors: Legal proceedings; National Park peer reviews; Self-assessment processes e.g. against CIPFA's code of practice on managing the Risk of Fraud and Corruption.
-(10) Ensure our risk management policy processes are applied to partnerships and delivery service level agreements.
+- 7) Proactively work with Internal and External Auditors to ensure the good governance of the Authority through: - Regular liaison meetings; - Forward audit plans based on risk; - Responding to all recommendations in a timely way. - 8) Ensure the Internal and External Auditors have direct and unrestricted access to Senior Officers and Members. - 9) Consider and respond to assurances sought and received on our performance including: - External audit letter: - Internal audit reports;

+- Feedback from those charged with governance including Chief Finance Officer, Monitoring Officer, Chief Executive and Chair of the Authority;

+- Local Government & Social Care Ombudsman:

+- Planning appeals and inspector reports;

+- Complaints and Freedom of Information/ Environmental Information Regulations enquires;

+- Investors in People assessors;

+- Legal proceedings;

+- National Park peer reviews;

+- Self-assessment processes e.g. against CIPFA's code of practice on managing the Risk of Fraud and Corruption.

+- 10) Ensure our risk management policy processes are applied to partnerships and delivery service level agreements.

-- Evidence of positive improvement; - Compliance with CIPFA's Statement on the Role of the Head of Internal Audit; - Compliance with Public Sector Internal Audit Standards; - Evidence in Annual Governance Statement; - Community Strategy; - People and Park connected strategy and action plan; - Audit Plans agreed by Members at Authority Meetings; - Assurances included in the Annual Governance Statement. - Self-Assessment against the CIPFA Code of Practice on Managing the Risk of Fraud and Corruption
+- Evidence of positive improvement; - Compliance with CIPFA's Statement on the Role of the Head of Internal Audit; - Compliance with Public Sector Internal Audit Standards; - Evidence in Annual Governance Statement: - Community Strategy; - People and Park connected strategy and action plan; - Audit Plans agreed by Members at Authority Meetings; - Assurances included in the Annual Governance Statement. - Self-Assessment against the CIPFA Code of Practice on Managing the Risk of Fraud and Corruption

-- The Authority received and noted the Local Government & Social Care Ombudsman (LGSCO) Annual Review letter for 2022/23. - Members considered the 2022/23 Annual External Audit Report in February 2024 which gave: - > An unqualified conclusion on the Authority's arrangements to secure value for money. - An unqualified opinion on the financial statements.
-This means that they believe the financial statements give a true and fair view of the financial position of the Authority and its expenditure and income for the year. - > The Statement of Accounts was prepared in a timely manner with high quality supporting work papers. - > The External Auditor had reviewed the Annual Governance Statement and concluded that there are no matters to report and that it was consistent with their understanding. - The 2022/23 External Audit Strategy Memorandum from our External Auditors, Mazars was reported to Members in May 2023. - Received a report summarising the work carried out on planning appeals from 1 April 2023 to 31 March 2024.
-In 2023/24 36 new planning appeals were received of which 17 were still in hand.
-31 appeals had been determined, of these 35% were allowed and 65% were dismissed.
-The percentage of appeals dismissed is 6% higher than in the previous year but it should be noted that on such low numbers currently one appeal decision can change the percentages by 2.5%.
+- The Authority received and noted the Local Government & Social Care Ombudsman (LGSCO) Annual Review letter for 2023/24. - Members considered the 2023/24 Annual External Audit Report in February 2025 which gave: - > An unqualified conclusion on the Authority's arrangements to secure value for money. - An unqualified opinion on the financial statements.
+This means that they believe the financial statements give a true and fair view of the financial position of the Authority and its expenditure and income for the year. - > The Statement of Accounts was prepared in a timely manner with high quality supporting work papers. - ➤ The External Auditor had reviewed the Annual Governance Statement and concluded that there are no matters to report and that it was consistent with their understanding. - The 2023/24 External Audit Strategy Memorandum from our External Auditors, Mazars was reported to Members in July 2024. - Received a report summarising the work carried out on planning appeals from 1 April 2024 to 31 March 2025.
+In 2024/25 51 new planning appeals were received of which 20 were still in hand.
+31 appeals had been determined, of these 35% (11) were allowed and 65% (20) were dismissed.
+The percentage of appeals dismissed has remained the same as the previous year (65%) but it should be noted that on such low numbers currently one appeal decision can change the percentages by 2.5%.